keboola/connection-docs/tutorial/manipulate/index.md

 {: .image-popup}
 ![Screenshot - Create a Transformation Bucket](/tutorial/manipulate/transformations-create-bucket.png)

-Then click on **New Transformation** button to create an individual transformation.
+Then click on the **New Transformation** button to create an individual transformation.
-Make sure to enter its *Name* and select *Backend*.
-A backend is the engine running the transformation script;
+Enter *Denormalize opportunities* as its *Name* and select **Snowflake** as its *Backend*.
-it is either a database server (Snowflake, Redshift) or a language interpreter (R, Python, Julia).
+A backend is the engine running the transformation script; it is either a database server (Snowflake, Redshift) or a language interpreter (R, Python, Julia).
-Name your transformation *Denormalize opportunities*, and choose the **Snowflake** backend.

 {: .image-popup}
 ![Screenshot - Create a Transformation](/tutorial/manipulate/transformations-create.png)